Ideal Weight Calculator

 - Compare the four formula estimates, their average, and the healthy BMI range.

-- Use the range — not a single number — to set a realistic goal, then head to the calorie deficit calculator to plan how to get there.
+- Use the range — not a single number — to set a realistic goal, then head to the body weight planner to turn that target into a daily calorie number and a timeline, or the calorie deficit calculator to compare different deficit sizes.

 - No frame-size adjustment.
 People with larger or smaller frames naturally carry more or less weight at the same height.